30platforms/30platforms/content/post/deploying-a-static-site-to-netlify.md

 # For example, use `tags = []` for no tags, or the form `tags = ["A Tag", "Another Tag"]` for one or more tags.
-tags = ["hugo", "netlify", "aws", "digital ocean", "github"] categories = []
+tags = ["hugo", "netlify", "aws", "digital ocean", "github"] categories = [] summary = "Here's the cool thing about static sites - they are static!
+This means that they are easy to deploy and inexpensive to host.
+You can host a static site on any web server that serves static files, In this article I'll break down a few different hosting options for static sites.
+TL;DR Netlify is free and especially awesome for static sites."

 # Featured image
 # Place your image in the `static/img/` folder and reference its filename below, e.g. `image = "example.jpg"`.